Pooja-Spandana/Guvi---Dataspark/READ_ME.md

 1. **Data Cleaning and Preparation**
    - Handled missing values, converted data types, and cleaned numerical columns.
    - Loaded cleaned data into a MySQL database, including customer, sales, product, and exchange rate information.
-   - Ensured data was ready for detailed queries and integration with visualization tools.
+   - Merged all datasets into a single file and ensured data was ready for detailed queries and integration with visualization tools.

-2. **Exploratory Data Analysis (EDA)**
-   - Utilized Python to explore customer demographics, purchase patterns, sales trends, and product performance.
-   - Generated summary statistics, examined correlations, and visualized data through charts and graphs.
-   - Provided insights into customer behavior, sales trends, and product performance.

-3. **Visual Insights**
+2. **Visual Insights**
    - Connected cleaned data to Power BI or Tableau.
    - Created interactive dashboards offering a comprehensive view of the data.
    - Enabled users to explore trends and patterns effectively.

-4. **SQL Queries**
+3. **SQL Queries**
    - 10 SQL queries to extract key insights from the data.
    - These queries address important business questions and support the analysis

-5. **PPT**
+4. **PPT**
    - Report: Summarized the analysis and provided actionable recommendations for Global Electronics.

 ## Tools Used:

-- Jupyter Notebook and Pycharm - IDE
+- Visual Studio Code
-- Python, Pandas, Matplotlib, Seaborn - Data cleaning, exploratory data analysis
+- Python, Pandas, Numpy Data cleaning & preparation
 - My SQL - Database to store and retrieve cleaned data
 - Power BI - Visualization
+- Powerpoint - Insights & recommendations